Zverev stunned by Ivashka in Munich

-Alexander Zverev suffered a shock defeat at the BMW Open as Ilya Ivashka claimed the biggest win of his career to date.

-Zverev is a two-time champion in Munich but the world number six's quest for a third title ended at the hands of the 27-year-old Belarusian.
+Zverev is a two-time champion in Munich but the world No.6's quest for a third title ended at the hands of the 27-year-old Belarusian.

 The German looked set for a straight-sets win after taking the opener on a tie-break and then breaking Ivashka's serve for a 5-4 lead in the second set.